 People-to-people contacts have expanded rapidly on the back of the strong growth of direct air links.
-Over 100 return flights per week operate between the UAE and Australia.
-An estimated 16,000–17,000 Australians live and work in the UAE.
+Prior to the COVID-19 pandemic restrictions, over 100 Emirates and Etihad flights per week operated between the UAE and Australia.
+An estimated 15,000 Australians live and work in the UAE.
 In 2018, there were approximately 400 Emirati students studying in Australia and Australia is a popular holiday destination for Emiratis.

 The UAE has six per cent of the world’s oil reserves and the seventh largest proven natural gas reserves.
-Petroleum exports were US$138.8 billion in 2017.
+Petroleum exports were US$ 49.6 billion in 2019.
 In the medium term, oil and gas (which account for over two-thirds of exports and the bulk of government revenue) will continue to underpin the UAE’s economy.
 However, significant steps towards economic diversification have already been taken, with approximately 70 per cent of GDP now generated by sectors other than oil and gas.
 The UAE is also developing a civil nuclear energy program and plans to build four nuclear power reactors by 2020.
-The first, the Barakah nuclear power plant, is under construction.
+The first, the Barakah nuclear power plant was opened in 2020.
 Renewable energy generation is also a focus for the UAE, both for domestic energy needs and in terms of investment abroad.

 Abu Dhabi, which has the vast majority of oil and gas reserves in the UAE, has made significant investments in establishing aerospace, nuclear power, defence, information technology (micro-processing), petrochemical and clean-tech industries – the latter most prominently represented by the multibillion-dollar initiative of Masdar City, a zero-carbon city outside Abu Dhabi.
-Abu Dhabi is also investing heavily in educational institutions, such as the Sorbonne and New York University campuses, and cultural and sporting attractions such as the Formula One racing track, Ferrari theme park, and the Louvre Abu Dhabi to diversify the economy away from oil and encourage tourism.
+Abu Dhabi is also investing heavily in educational institutions, and cultural and sporting attractions such as the Formula One racing track, Ferrari theme park, and the Louvre Abu Dhabi to diversify the economy away from oil and encourage tourism.

 Dubai has also diversified into the exhibitions, events, ICT, re-export and financial sectors.
 Taking advantage of its position near the head of the Gulf, it has consolidated its historical reputation as a regional entrepôt.
 Dubai has developed luxury hotels, large port facilities (including Jebel Ali) and a range of free trade zones to attract both manufacturing and services industries.

 The UAE population of 10.4 million (2018) depends substantially on its expatriate workforce, which made up about 88 per cent of the population in 2017.
-The UAE government has increased spending on job creation and infrastructure expansion, including in preparation for hosting the world expo in Dubai in 2020.
+The UAE government has increased spending on job creation and infrastructure expansion, including in preparation for hosting the world expo in Dubai which was delayed by the COVID-19 pandemic and is scheduled to commence in October 2021.
 The UAE is also opening up utilities to greater private sector involvement.
 Several free trade zones across the country attract foreign investors, by offering full ownership and zero taxes.

 Trade and Investment

-The UAE is Australia’s largest trading partner in the Middle East and 18th largest overall, with two-way goods and services trade worth $9.8 billion in 2018-19.
-Australian goods and services exports to the UAE grew 22.2 per cent since the pervious financial year.
-Goods exports to the UAE were worth $3.5 billion in 2018-19 and were dominated by red meat and machinery and automotive parts.
-Australian goods imports from the UAE were worth $2.6 billion in 2018-19 (mainly petroleum products).
+The UAE is Australia’s largest trading partner in the Middle East and 17th largest overall, with two-way goods and services trade worth $10.4 billion in 2018-19.
+Merchandise exports to the UAE were worth $4.1 billion in 2018-19 and were dominated by red meat and machinery and automotive parts.
+Australian goods imports from the UAE were worth $2.1 billion in 2018-19 (mainly petroleum products).